People in the areas hit by Saturday’s severe storm and tornado in Alberta are surveying the damage left behind.

 She joined the Global News family in 2015, reporting and anchoring in Saskatoon.
 The early riser loved hosting Global News Morning and informing Saskatonians about what’s going on in their community.

-Jacqueline has covered national events like the La Loche shooting and the Husky oil spill.
-Global Saskatoon’s coverage of La Loche won the RTDNA Award for Best Newscast in a medium market.
+Jacqueline has covered national events like the La Loche shooting, Husky oil spill and Humboldt Broncos bus crash.
+Global Saskatoon’s coverage of the shooting in La Loche won the RTDNA Award for Best Newscast in a medium market.

 During her free time you can find Jacqueline golfing, hiking, cross-country skiing, snowboarding and spending time with her rescue dog, Winnie.

 Stage 1 of the province’s reopening plan starts June 1, and now the province says Stage 2 might start June 10.

 The company in charge of the Calgary Stampede midway is sharing tentative plans for its workers and the rides.

 HMCS Calgary has made a record-breaking heroin bust while on Operation Artemis in the Arabian Sea.

 Alberta child care facilities are experiencing a spike in COVID-19 outbreaks.
 According to Alberta Health data, more than half are in Calgary.